Skip to Content

 More things to do in Orlando besides Disney:

-Of course, this list isn’t filled with all the fun things to do in Orlando besides Disney, just the ones we think are the best ones.
+Of course, this list isn’t filled with all the fun things to do in Orlando besides Disney.
+They’re just some of (what we consider to be) the best places in the Orlando area to spend some of your trip.

 A stone lantern on the grounds of Bok Tower Gardens in Lake Wales, Florida.

 If you are planning a trip to Orlando, you might be looking for some other things to do in Central Florida.
-If you have a car, you can take a road trip to the following attractions:
+If you have a car, you can take a road trip to Bok Tower Gardens in Lake Wales.
+You can also plan to stay at one of the Florida State And National Park Campgrounds in the surrounding areas.

 Orca sign at SeaWorld Orlando.